stanaka/vscode-quick-notes/README.md

 - A flag to update last modified property on save.
 Default: false.
 - Property shows last modified date and time.
 This property will be updated when the file is saved.
 Default: "updated"
 - Date time format of last modified property.
 Default: "YYYY-MM-DDTHH:mm:ssZ"

+# Workaround to use ripgrep v14

+Quick notes depends on `@vscode/ripgrep` to search notes and filter them.
+Currently ripgrep v13 used but this version has a bug in a sorting logic (https://github.com/BurntSushi/ripgrep/issues/2243) and it's fixed in v14.
+Upgrading ripgrep to v14 is in a backlog (https://github.com/microsoft/ripgrep-prebuilt/issues/38).
+Before it's shipped, you can replace ripgrep binary manually as a workaround.

+# Appendix

+- <a href="https://www.flaticon.com/free-icons/document" title="document icons">Document icons created by Freepik - Flaticon</a>